 There will be four exams in this course.
 Because I cannot keep you from using your textbooks on the exam, I have planned for you to do just that.
 All exams in this course will be open book.
-However they will also be timed and you will probably not have enough time to look up all of the answers so you will need to study.
+However, they will also be timed and you will probably not have enough time to look up all of the answers so you will need to study.
 You will only have one hour to answer between 50-60 questions so you must study so that you know the answers.
-However you are prohibited from working in groups and helping other students on exams.
+However, you are prohibited from working in groups and helping other students on exams.
 That is cheating and will be treated as such, with penalties ranging from a zero on the assignment to being removed from the course for repeated infractions.
-Because this course is online and the only way we have to communicate with each other is by writing this is a writing intensive course.
-There will also be four projects of varying lengths (1 to 4 pages) and weekly discussion postings in which you will all be required to participate.
+Because this course is a hybrid course this is a writing intensive course.
+There will also be two projects of varying lengths (1 to 4 pages) and weekly discussion postings in which you will all be required to participate.

-There will be 14 discussions worth 20 points apiece-280 points Four tests worth 50 points apiece-----200 points Four projects cumulatively worth ------460 points (Sports 60 points, music 100 points, graphic novel 130 points, film paper 160 points)
+There will be 7 discussions worth 20 points apiece-140 points Four tests worth 50 points apiece------200 points Online Inquizitive Work------200 points Class Attendance and participation-----100 Two projects cumulatively worth ------280 points (Sports or music 100 points, graphic novel or film 180 points)

-Total of 940 points for the class
+Total of 920 points for the class